chartjs/Chart.js/docs/getting-started/usage.md

 ![result](./usage-7.png)

 Here we rely on the default color palette.
-However, keep in mind every chart type supports a lot of [dataset options](../charts/bubble.md#dataset-properties) that you can feel free to customize.
+However, keep in mind that every chart type supports a lot of [dataset options](../charts/bubble.md#dataset-properties) that you can feel free to customize.

 ### Plugins

-Another—and very powerful!—way to customize Chart.js charts is to use plugins.
+An additional—and very powerful!—way to customize Chart.js charts is to use plugins.
 You can find some in the [plugin directory](https://github.com/chartjs/awesome#plugins) or create your own, ad-hoc ones.
-In Chart.js ecosystem, it’s idiomatic and expected to fine tune charts with plugins.
+In Chart.js ecosystem, it’s idiomatic and expected to fine-tune charts with plugins.
 For example, you can customize [canvas background](../configuration/canvas-background.md) or [add a border](../samples/plugins/chart-area-border.md) to it with simple ad-hoc plugins.
 Let’s try the latter.

 Plugins have an [extensive API](../developers/plugins.md) but, in a nutshell, a plugin is defined as an object with a `name` and one or more callback functions defined in the extension points.
 Insert the following snippet before and in place of the `new Chart(...);` invocation in `src/dimensions.js`: